Masterxilo/InfiniTAM-just-run/README.md

 # InfiniTAM-just-run
-Build scripts & releases for https://github.com/victorprad/InfiniTAM.
+Build scripts & binary executable releases for https://github.com/victorprad/InfiniTAM.
 Read their readme and https://infinitam.org/ to know what this project is all about.

+No code was modified, only build infrastructure and dependency management was automated.

 ## Background
 I am absolutely opposed to giving any lengthy instructions to humans.